peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

 * <code>index</code> - Index of the current position into the string.

-* <code>surrogateBehavior</code> - Specifies what kind of value to return if the code point at the given index is an unpaired surrogate code point: if 0, return the replacement character (U+FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.
+* <code>surrogateBehavior</code> - Specifies what kind of value to return if the code point at the specified index is an unpaired surrogate code point: if 0, return the replacement character (U+FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.

 **Returns:**

-* The Unicode code point at the given position.
-Returns -1 if <code>
+* The Unicode code point at the specified position.
+Returns -1 if
- index</code> is 0 or less, or is greater than or equal to the string's length.
+ <code>index</code> is 0 or less, or is greater than or equal to the string's
+ length.
 Returns a value as specified under <code>surrogateBehavior</code> if the code point at that position is an unpaired surrogate code point.
 If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 **Throws:**